orreries/Advanced-GIS_QOZ/README.md

 **Limitations:**
 QOZs rarely coincide with high-investment mortgage hotspots or active development regions, particularly in California.
 Structural constraints such as zoning and high land costs may limit the effectiveness of QOZ incentives.
 Market-driven development pressures often bypass QOZs unless supported by additional policy measures.

-# **12. Closing Thoughts**

-Spatial statistical analysis offers insights into how investment patterns align with policy boundaries.
-By examining clustering, hotspots, and spatial outliers, this project highlights the roles that geography and local context play in shaping QOZ outcomes.
-While some areas show potential, the overall alignment between QOZ boundaries and actual mortgage or development activity is limited, and varies significantly between states.